 Practice Leader, Partner

-Her experience includes state and federal practice, trials, arbitrations, mediations and appeals in commercial litigation and Title IX/college disciplinary matters.
-She has represented numerous students both male and female in over 100 proceedings addressing a broad spectrum of disciplinary matters, including, academic dishonesty, theft, harassment, sexual misconduct, and gender discrimination at major college and universities across the country.
+Her experience includes state and federal practice, trials, arbitrations, mediations and appeals in commercial litigation, defamation actions and Title IX/college disciplinary matters.
+She has represented numerous students both male and female in over 300 proceedings addressing a broad spectrum of disciplinary matters, including, academic dishonesty, theft, harassment, sexual misconduct, and gender discrimination at major college and universities across the country.
 She regularly serves in a critical advisory role during student disciplinary proceedings.

 The core beliefs that guide her work are fairness, accountability and due process.
 Students seeking a resolution for their grievances on campus are entitled to a transparent and thorough process.
 At the same time, when male or female students go through a process in which they are presumed guilty until innocent, it runs contrary to due process, a stronghold of our American legal system.

-She was the lead speaker for the continuing education legal program entitled: “Navigating Due Process and Title IX Issues in Campus Sexual Assault Procedures,” sponsored by Lycurgus Group, LLC in 2014.
-Ms. Lau has authored numerous articles on issues affecting how colleges and universities handle sexual assault on campus, the federal privacy statutes impacting student education records, and tips for her extensive experience in handling over 100 cases in this area across the nation at both public and private education institutions.
+She regularly teaches continuing legal education programs regarding Title IX enforcement and litigation, and the evolving landscape of Office for Civil Rights’ Title IX guidance.
+Mrs. Lau has authored numerous articles on issues affecting how colleges and universities handle sexual assault on campus, the federal privacy statutes impacting student education records, and tips from her extensive experience in handling over 200 cases in this area across the nation at both public and private education institutions.

-Ms. Lau is on the Board of Advisors of FACE (Families Advocating for Campus Equality).
+Mrs. Lau is on the Board of Directors of FACE (Families Advocating for Campus Equality).
 FACE advocates for due process in college disciplinary tribunals.
 She regularly engages in lobbying efforts on the topic of our nation’s campus disciplinary systems in Washington D.C. with the goal of educating legislators on all perspectives, and effecting change.